 The Location: Malibu

-The Insider Info: If you're in the mood to relax and sunbathe far from the big crowds, you'll want to venture to El Matador beach in Malibu.
+The Insider Info: If you're in the mood to relax and sunbathe far from the big crowds, venture to El Matador beach in Malibu.
 It's located just north of Los Angeles on the iconic Pacific Coast Highway, and it's the perfect place to dive into your summer beach read, uninterrupted.
 Instead of large groups and lots of noise, you'll be surrounded by sand, caves, and otherworldly rock formations.

 The Beach: Hermosa